Objective Bayesian Analysis for the Differential Entropy of the Gamma Distribution

 \section{Final Remarks}

-The entropy concept was considered first in statistical thermodynamics, and it was further modified to be applied in other fields.
-In information theory, the Shannon entropy can measure the uncertainty of a random process.
-In statistical inference, the Shannon entropy parameters are determined by the maximum likelihood approach (MLE).
-However, using this approach, the results are biased for small samples, and the confidence intervals may not achieve the desired coverage probabilities as the asymptotic assumptions are not fulfilled.
-In the present paper, we introduced a fully objective Bayesian analysis to obtain the Shannon entropy's posterior distribution to overcome this limitation.
+The concept of entropy originated in statistical thermodynamics and was later adapted for application in other fields.
+In information theory, Shannon entropy measures the uncertainty of a random process.
+In statistical inference, the parameters of Shannon entropy are determined using the maximum likelihood approach (MLE).
+However, this approach yields biased results for small samples, and the confidence intervals may not achieve the desired coverage probabilities if the asymptotic assumptions are not met.
+In this paper, we introduce a fully objective Bayesian analysis to obtain the posterior distribution of Shannon entropy, thereby addressing this limitation.

-We considered objective priors where the obtained posterior distributions are not overshadowed by prior information.
-The posterior distributions were derived assuming the Jeffreys prior, reference priors, and matching priors, all invariant under one-to-one transformations.
+We considered objective priors, ensuring that the obtained posterior distributions are not overshadowed by prior information.
+The posterior distributions were derived assuming Jeffreys prior, reference priors, and matching priors, all invariant under one-to-one transformations.
 Since the obtained priors are improper, they could lead to improper posteriors, which is undesirable.
-We proved that the obtained posteriors are proper distributions to address this issue and thus can be used to conduct the Bayesian analysis.
-The posterior mean was considered a Bayes estimator, and since they may not exist or not be finite, we also proved that the posterior means are finite for any sample sizes.
-Hence, four posterior distributions were proposed to conduct inference.
-An intensive simulation study was conducted in order to select one Bayesian estimator or the MLE.
-The posterior distribution using the matching prior returned better results in terms of bias, mean square error, and coverage probabilities compared with other methods, while the MLE returned the worst results.
+We proved that the obtained posteriors are proper distributions, addressing this issue and enabling the conduct of Bayesian analysis.
+The posterior mean was considered a Bayes estimator, and given that they may not exist or be finite, we also proved that the posterior means are finite for any sample size.
+Hence, four posterior distributions were proposed for conducting inference.
+An intensive simulation study was conducted to select either a Bayesian estimator or the MLE.
+The posterior distribution using the matching prior yielded better results in terms of bias, mean square error, and coverage probabilities compared to other methods, while the MLE yielded the worst results.

-We analyzed the gamma distribution's particular case, a more flexible and general model than the exponential distribution, and has been applied to describe many real phenomena.
-Although we considered the gamma distribution's particular case, our approach is general and can be further extended for any probability distribution function.
+We analyzed a particular case of the gamma distribution, which is a more flexible and general model than the exponential distribution, and has been used to describe many real phenomena.
+Although we considered a particular case of the gamma distribution, our approach is general and can be extended for any probability distribution function.